 The Capstone Experience (3 credit hours) is designed to integrate, synthesize, and apply knowledge as developed through a student's academic program.
-Students are eligible to begin their capstone after completing five semesters of university coursework.
+Students are eligible to complete their capstone during their last 3 semesters of university coursework.
 There are five options for completion of the capstone requirement:

 SPHU 4550 Capstone Independent Study Working one-on-one with a faculty member, the student will complete a high-level research paper.
 Students should seek out a sponsoring faculty mentor and speak to the program manager to register for credit.

 SPHU 4560 Capstone Internship This option can build professional skills through real world experiences.
 There are many great opportunities in New Orleans, or students can do an internship out of town during the summer.
-This Capstone includes a weekly internship seminar taught by current PhD students.
+Students must complete a minimum of 60 internship hours and attend an internship seminar, Leadership, and Ethics in Public Health, taught by public health doctoral students.
 Students apply to this program through the Center for Public Service.
 Students receive Capstone and service-learning credit.
+(CPS Internship Program Application)

 SPHU 4580 International Capstone The BSPH program offers Summer International Capstones, or the student can do a semester-long study abroad program that includes a Capstone.
 Tulane's Office of Study Abroad Abroad works with international programs that provide academic research or internship projects that can count as a public health Capstone.
 To complete this type of Capstone, the experience needs to be approved by the department program manager or faculty.
 Upon returning, students present their work at the BSPH program’s International Scholar Symposium and are graded by faculty before credit is given.
 Tulane-taught summer international capstones include The Health Systems of China and Public Health Threats in Suriname.